DavidAJohnston/DecentralizedApplications/README.md

 There are several characteristics according to which decentralized applications can be classified.
-For the purposes of this paper, we will classify DAs based on whether they have their own block chain or they use the block chain of another DA.
-Based on this criterion, there are three types of DAs.
+For the purposes of this paper, we will classify DApps based on whether they have their own block chain or they use the block chain of another DApp.
+Based on this criterion, there are three types of DApps.

 **Type I** decentralized applications have their own block chain.
 Bitcoin is the most famous example of a type I decentralized application